 The piece is constructed out of fragments of three “lost pieces”: Nikolai Roslavet’s Piano Sonata no. 3, the ending of J.S.
 Bach’s Art of Fugue, and Julius Eastman’s Buddha.
 The first two of these are hypothetical impressions of what they would sound like.
-Roslavets belonged to the heady days of Russian Futurism in the 1920’s Soviet Union, which sought to abandon old traditions and create an entirely new artistic language.
+Roslavets belonged to the heady days of the 1920’s Soviet Futurist movement, which sought to abandon old traditions and create an entirely new artistic language.
 His third and fourth piano sonatas are lost.
 The Bach “excerpt” would belong to Contrapunctus XIV, the unfinished last fugue in The Art of Fugue that would have climaxed in the unbroken cycling of four themes in four voices.
-Eastman’s Buddha is one his last pieces, composed while homeless.
-Although it is a real piece, its strangely laid out score is difficult to interpret, as he left no performance instructions.
-A discordant, serial “machine music” interrupts the collage of these pieces, along with old sketches (from the composer) as a “bystander”.
+Eastman’s Buddha is one his last pieces, composed in 1984 while homeless.
+Although a real piece, its strangely laid out score is difficult to interpret, as he left no performance instructions.
+A discordant, serial “machine music” interrupts the collage of these pieces, along with sketches from an abandoned piece (from the composer) as a “second narrator”.